Sayan505/rofi_on_gnome/README.md

-## Trigger Rofi on Gnome with by the Overview key.
+## Trigger Rofi on Gnome with the Overview key.

 ### Installation
 Copy the folder `rofi-on-gnome@sayan505` to `~/.local/share/gnome-shell/extensions/`

-##### Warning: This is a makeshift extension written for my own use.
+##### Small warning: This is a makeshift extension written for my own use.
+This may break your Overview toggle unless you disable it and restart the session on odd Gnome versions.